bryce-seefieldt/ez-txt2html/README.md

 ## Author

-ezTxtToHtml is maintained by [Bryce Seefieldt](https://github.com/bryce-seefieldt/).
+ez-txt2html is maintained by [Bryce Seefieldt](https://github.com/bryce-seefieldt/).

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/bryce-seefieldt/ez-txt2html/issues).

-Enjoy converting your text files to HTML with ezTxtToHtml!
+Enjoy converting your text files to HTML with ez-txt2html!